joseppbenvenuto/S_P_500_Index_Analysis/README.md

 Within each time frame, A/B will be performed to see if the means of prices between decades are statistically significant.
 The goal is to observe if the closing prices are higher or lower between the time frames and determine the risk of the investment.

-Further, Monte Carlo simulations will be performed to further asses risk.
+Further, Monte Carlo simulations will be performed to further assess risk.
 Using the Monte Carlo results, an average compounded return will be calculated to observe the simulated annual returns in addition to the actual compounded results in each time frame.

 ## Methods Used